AyushDahiya008/Smart-Attendance-System/README.md

 [1] face_recognition

-Explanation: This library is used for face detection and recognition.
+ This library is used for face detection and recognition.
 It allows the loading of images, encoding of faces, and comparing face encodings to identify individuals.
 Usage: It is the core library used to identify and recognize faces from the webcam feed and the preloaded images.

 [2] cv2 (OpenCV)

-Explanation: OpenCV is an open-source computer vision library that allows image and video processing.
+ OpenCV is an open-source computer vision library that allows image and video processing.
 Usage: It is used to capture video from the webcam, resize frames for faster processing, and display the video with detected faces.

 [3] numpy

-Explanation: NumPy is a fundamental package for scientific computing with Python.
+ NumPy is a fundamental package for scientific computing with Python.
 It provides support for arrays and matrices, along with a collection of mathematical functions.
 Usage: It is used for handling and manipulating image data efficiently, such as resizing frames and converting image formats.

 [4] os

-Explanation: The os module provides a way of using operating system-dependent functionality, such as reading or writing to the filesystem.
+ The os module provides a way of using operating system-dependent functionality, such as reading or writing to the filesystem.
 Usage: It is used to read the current folder path and handle file paths for loading images.

 [5] xlwt

-Explanation: xlwt is a library for writing data to Excel files.
+ xlwt is a library for writing data to Excel files.
 Usage: It is used to create a new Excel workbook and write attendance data to it.

 [6] xlrd

-Explanation: xlrd is a library for reading data from Excel files.
+ xlrd is a library for reading data from Excel files.
 Usage: It is used to read an existing Excel file to copy its contents when updating attendance data.

 [7] xlutils.copy

-Explanation: This module allows copying and editing Excel files read by xlrd.
+ This module allows copying and editing Excel files read by xlrd.
 Usage: It is used to copy the structure and data of an existing Excel workbook to update attendance records.